In what can only be described as a perfect storm of challenges and crises; the Covid-19 pandemic, climate change, Brexit, social inequalities…

 Q5.
 When it comes to climate change and its place in brand strategy, what’s your best advice?

 Develop a regenerative culture.
-Heading into 2022, embracing a culture of incremental regenerative improvements, whilst not shying from transformational action, would be a wise and prudent move for brand strategy.
+Embracing a culture of incremental regenerative improvements, whilst not shying from transformational action, would be a wise and prudent move for brand strategy.
 Over the coming years, the steps we take on climate-related matters will be ever challenging, yet also providing one of the biggest opportunities we have ever had.
 Challenges and opportunities that will need authentic passion, creativity, disruption and real leadership.
 Opportunities that sound right up brand’s street.

 A view from the Brand Experts